flowsquad-ai/Flowsquad/USER_GUIDE.md

 ## 🚀 Quick Start

+**FlowSquad Evaluation is available in two deployment options:**
+- **Windows Portable** - No installation required, double-click to run
+- **Docker Container** - Cross-platform deployment for Linux, macOS, Windows (WSL/Docker Desktop), and servers

+Choose the installation method below that matches your environment.

+---

 ### Installation (Portable Version)

 **FlowSquad Evaluation is distributed as a portable package - no installation required!**